 - Build on your confidence and self-esteem

-- Develop a sense of purpose and play a part in dismantling systemic gender inequality
+- Develop a sense of purpose and play a part in dismantling violence against women and girls

-If you can’t donate your time, can you donate stationary?
+If you can’t donate your time, can you donate stationery?

 Through Project Hope, we regularly send letters: symbols of love, connection and sisterhood, to women in English prisons.
 Why?
 Because we know 2 out of 3 women behind bars are survivors of domestic abuse, and some women receive very little or no post at all from the outside world.